prezly/theme-kit-js/packages/core/README.md

 ![Version](https://img.shields.io/npm/v/@prezly/theme-kit-core)
 ![License](https://img.shields.io/npm/l/@prezly/theme-kit-core)

-This library is a collection of data-fetching and utility functions to abstract some of the under-the-hood logic used by Prezly newsrooms and help developers create themes with JavaScript much faster.
+This library is a collection of data-fetching and utility functions to abstract some of the under-the-hood logic used by Prezly sites and help developers create themes with JavaScript much faster.

 The package is built with [Typescript] on top of [Prezly SDK].